Originally Published: February 25, 2000 - Last Updated / Reviewed On: April 10, 2014

 Good question, pretty simple answer.
 Douching commonly means rinsing the vagina with water and/or a special solution using a container, tubing, and a nozzle (known collectively as a douche).
 In the past, women were advised to douche to prevent pregnancy when used right after sex, to treat vaginal infections, to wash away vaginal secretions, and to reduce odors.

-By the way, anal douching, or enema, is used to flush out the rectum; it does not prevent infections, including contraction of HIV.
+It's also good to note that anal douching, or enema, is used to flush out the rectum; it does not prevent infections, including contraction of HIV.
+Hope this helps!